Compulsory Owners’ Associations for Tenements: what it could mean in practice

 In principle, a compulsory association could bring:

-• Support for professional management: clearer routes to appoint a factor/manager where needed
+- Support for management: clearer routes to appoint a factor/manager where needed

 What owners may worry about